Ecuador prosecutor raids offices at Petroecuador, presidency in corruption probe

 Petroecuador retweeted the government's statement and added in its own post on Twitter that its board of directors would hold an urgent extraordinary meeting.

-(Reporting by Alexandra Valencia and Julia Symmes Cobb; editing by Jonathan Oatis)
+(Reporting by Alexandra Valencia Writing by Julia Symmes Cobb; editing by Jonathan Oatis and Leslie Adler)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))